 When I’ve been asked, “what are positive behavior strategies that really work?” – BLURT BEANS are top on my list.

-- I like these because they snap together and make it super easy to work in simple math all day long.
+- I like these because they snap together and make it super easy to work on simple math all day long.

-- If you are in another grade – you could use buttons, dried beans, mini erasers – the trick is to make sure the size of your “beans” makes sense with the size jar you use.
-My jar is about a 2 gallon acrylic jar – perfect for collecting plenty of unifix cubes and not filling up too fast.
+- If you are in another grade – you could use buttons, dried beans, or mini erasers – the trick is to make sure the size of your “beans” makes sense with the size jar you use.
+My jar is about a 2-gallon acrylic jar – perfect for collecting plenty of unifix cubes and not filling up too fast.

-- My kids know that when they arrive each day, they are to hang up their backpack, get out their daily folder and agenda, then once these tasks are complete -they go to the basket with the unifix cubes and count out 5 “beans”
+- My kids know that when they arrive each day, they are to hang up their backpack and get out their daily folder and agenda, then once these tasks are complete -they go to the basket with the unifix cubes and count out 5 “beans”

 - They keep at their table in front of their personal supply caddy— it honestly helps for them to see them!

 - If they lose a bean during the day for blurting, it goes back into the original basket